Come See For Yourself

 Her other interests include exploring the wilderness of Canada through backcountry canoeing, camping, biking and hiking.
 Algonquin Park is one of her favourite destinations.
 She also enjoys spending time sailing with her family.
 She loves to cook and explore local cuisine.
 In her free time, Dr. Dragomir supports the community by volunteering at The Working Centre in downtown Kitchener.

 Peter Klassen can help you choose the frame and lenses that are right for your needs.
-If you wish to try contact lenses, we can help you with that too.

 Peter Klassen, born in Brazil, came to Canada at age 17 and after improving his English skills, began his work career at an optical laboratory.
 Learning from the bottom up has given him the knowledge and wisdom that he offers to the public.